andresmasegosa/GeiloWinterSchool2018/README.md

 $ cd GeiloWinterSchool2018/
 ```

-If you have installed maven, you can compile and build the package:
+If you have installed maven, you can compile and build the package from command line:

 ```bash
 $ mvn clean package